 Who in Birmingham, Alabama would be a good candidate for Breast Reconstruction Procedure?

 We think that women who have early stage breast cancers and have previously had or are undergoing surgery that alters the appearance of their breast are good candidates for breast reconstruction.
 Women need to have realistic expectations regarding scar patterns and anticipated final appearances.

 How is the procedure performed?

-We perform breast reconstruction procedures in a hospital under general anesthesia.
+We perform breast reconstruction procedures in a hospital under general anesthesia in Birmingham, Alabama.
 A single breast can be reconstructed or both breasts in the case of bilateral mastectomies.
 There are two major categories of breast reconstruction: use of breast implants and use of a woman’s own body tissue.

 Implant-based reconstruction can be done in one stage, although more commonly it is performed as a two-step process.
 When a mastectomy is performed, the skin that remains behind is not able to tolerate excessive stretch or tension.
 Because of the need to ensure safe and predictable healing of the breast tissue, a temporary device called an EXPANDER is placed into the pocket where the breast tissue once was.
 The expander is stabilized by being placed under the chest muscle and may incorporate some type of absorbable mesh to provide additional stabilization and coverage while the overlying breast skin and incision are healing.
 Over the first several weeks following the placement of the expander, we will be adding a saline solution to the expander allowing the breast to develop more shape and creating a pocket for the eventual permanent implant.
 Once the expander has been fully filled, it is exchanged for a permanent implant that is much softer and feels more like natural breast tissue than the firm expander.
 Nipple reconstruction and tattooing of the areola are performed on the reconstructed breast mound as adjunctive procedures following placement of the permanent implant.